 As social workers and trade unionists we are passionate about making a difference.
 Below we highlight some of SWU’s current campaigns and activities.

 The SWU Campaign Fund supports our activist members by providing them with access to professional support for issues and causes they’re passionate about, and is managed by Campaign Collective.
-Since its creation in 2021, the fund has supported 7 member led campaigns across a spectrum of issues that intersect with social work.
+Since its creation in 2021, the fund has supported over a dozen member led campaigns across a spectrum of issues that intersect with social work.
 Any SWU members who would like to run their own campaign are encouraged to submit their idea for funding.

 SWU and the British Association of Social Workers (BASW), in partnership with Bath Spa University, are leading a Professional Working Conditions campaign for improved working conditions for social workers.
 This research into the working conditions of social workers was first launched in June 2017 and this growing body of research is now the largest investigation of social worker working conditions and wellbeing ever conducted.